 Visitors and staff are screened for COVID-19 symptoms and must not have a fever.
 Staff and visitors' temperature is tested before entering.

 Hand sanitizer is available at entrances and locations throughout the campus.

 Essential services staff including forensic interviewers and victim advocates are onsite to meet with clients and families.
 Partner agency staff from law enforcement and Tennessee Department of Children's Services are also onsite.

 With the help of video conferencing technology, our multi-agency Child Protection Investigation Team is continuing to meet daily, Monday through Friday.
 At each meeting, the team reviews and makes decisions about reports of child sexual abuse and other severe abuse.

-We have postponed our in-person Stewards of Children sexual abuse and prevention training sessions in the community at this time.
-However, we are part of a pilot project offering virtual facilitator-led interactive Stewards of Children training sessions.
-Our staff is available to schedule future sessions.
-If you would like schedule a session, contact Kris Crim, our prevention director at kcrim [at] memphiscac [dot] org or (901) 888-4363.
+Our prevention team is now offering Stewards of Children sexual abuse and prevention training sessions in a virtual, facilitator led, interactive environment.
+If you would like to attend or schedule a session for your organization, contact Kris Crim, our prevention director at kcrim [at] memphiscac [dot] org or (901) 888-4363.